LoVeC: Reinforcement Learning for Better Verbalized Confidence in Long-Form Generations: Related Work

-\rparagraph{Verbalized Confidence Estimation} Teaching LLMs to verbalize their confidence in short-form generation has been widely explored through two main approaches: prompt-based and training-based methods.
-Prompt-based methods \citep{xiong2023can, tian-etal-2023-just} design prompts encouraging models to express uncertainty but do not improve internal calibration, often resulting in overconfidence.
-Training-based methods fine-tune models with specialized datasets to explicitly express uncertainty during generation.
-A line of work encourages models directly to abstain to answer by saying ``I don't know'' when encountering unfamiliar inputs \citep{cheng2024aiassistantsknowdont, chen2024teachinglargelanguagemodels, li2024know}.
-Another line of work trains models to produce two-part responses: first generating an answer, followed by an explicit confidence estimate \citep{lin2022teaching, xu2024sayself, zhang-etal-2024-r, han2024enhancingconfidenceexpressionlarge, stangel2025rewarding}.
+\rparagraph{Verbalized Confidence Estimation} Teaching LLMs to verbalize their confidence has been widely explored in short-form generation \citep{xiong2023can, tian-etal-2023-just, cheng2024aiassistantsknowdont, chen2024teachinglargelanguagemodels, li2024know, lin2022teaching, xu2024sayself, zhang-etal-2024-r, han2024enhancingconfidenceexpressionlarge, stangel2025rewarding}.
 However, \textit{extending verbalized uncertainty to long-form generation remains challenging}, as multiple aspects may vary in certainty within a single response.
 Recent work addresses this problem by tightly coupling uncertainty cues with the generated output.
 LoGU~\citep{logu} trains models to flag uncertain claims during generation, and \citet{band2024linguistic} propose linguistic calibration by embedding expressions such as ``I believe'' or ``I am 70\% uncertain'' into the text.
 Although both approaches improve human interpretability, they lack machine interpretability, making post-processing and integration with downstream tasks more difficult.
 In contrast, our method produces structured outputs by appending numerical confidence tags to each sentence, offering greater flexibility and interpretability.